Expert Advice: Google Analytics Tutorial

 How Does It Work?

 After you sign up for Google Analytics, Google will provide you with a unique bit of code, which contains an identifier that links to your site.
-Whenever someone visits your website, that little bit of code will be used by Analytics to track their activity on your site, including where they came from, how long they stay, and where they go afterwards.
+When someone visits your website, that little bit of code will be used by Analytics to track their activity on your site, including where they came from, how long they stay, and where they go afterwards.
 Analytics collects lots of statistics, but the most important ones are:

 - If a visitor is new or returning